DavidFirth/alt3/docs/_pages/leagues/england-premier-league.md

   - text: "(Negative *sched* means relatlvely easy fixtures to date, positive *sched* means harder fixtures.)"
 ---

-Next update will be on Tuesday morning.
+Next update will be on the weekend of 10&ndash;11 February..

 {% include leagues/england-premier-league/alt3-table.html %}